tgoldenberg/brn-gitbook/chapter_10_building_a_calendar_view.md

-# Chapter 10: Building an Activity View
+# Chapter 11: Building a Notification System
-## 10.1 Building on the shoulders of giants
+### Building on the shoulders of giants

 All the work we have done so far has led us to this point.
 We now have some pretty rich data to use for the rest of our app.
 Here is what we have so far: